osframework/spring-chronicle/src/site/markdown/index.md

-# Spring Framework - Chronicle Collection Support
+# Introduction

 The **spring-chronicle** library is an extension module for the popular [Spring Framework](https://spring.io/), enabling developers to easily wire up [Chronicle](http://chronicle.software/) high-performance data structures as beans in their application's Spring configuration.

 This library supports configuration and creation of: